LeoITPro/LeoITPro/README.md

 - 👋 Hi, I’m Leo.
 - 👀 I’m interested in the cloud.
 - 🌱 I’m currently learning everything I can about Azure and Devops.
-Hopefully all this effort can lead to a cloud related job!!!

 - 📫 How to reach me ...
 LeoITPro@outlook.com